ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/indie_vs_not_indie_by_year.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.19 - Number of indie and non-indie game released. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.19 - Number of indie and non-indie game released.
+Interact with the plot to show more informations. </figcaption>
 </figure>

 At its peak in the mid-2010s, indie representation regularly accounted for over half of all notable Steam releases, a cultural and creative boom that brought forth titles now considered classics like ***Stardew Valley***, ***Hollow Knight***, and ***Celeste***.
 Though recent years have seen a slight decline in their relative share (down to around 44% in 2023), indie games remain a driving force in shaping what we play and how we engage with games.